brewAyW/brew/README.md

 Suggestions: openssl is well needed and takes a long time to build.
 So try to link it!

+## Developing Plans

+Trying to support multi-users
+If you want to help, say in https://github.com/brewAyW/brew/issues/5.

 # Homebrew

 For more information, see the offical Homebrew README, https://github.com/homebrew/brew